 TAX RISK.
 Because the investment objective of the Tax Free Income Trust is to provide income which is generally exempt from regular federal income tax, the attractiveness of investing in funds investing in municipal securities in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations.
 The provisions of the Internal Revenue Code may be changed at any time.
 Any proposed or actual changes in the exempt status of municipal securities, therefore, can significantly affect the demand for and supply, liquidity and marketability of municipal securities and the funds' investments in municipal securities.
 This could in turn affect the value of units of the Tax Free Income Trust.
 There can be no assurance as to the portion of the Tax Free Income Trust's distributions that will be tax-exempt.
-Tax-exempt income may in any case be subject to state or local income taxes and/or the alternative minimum tax, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).
+Tax-exempt income may in any case be subject to state or local income taxes and/or the alternative minimum tax on individuals, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).
+For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations.

-A trust that is treated as a regulated investment company for tax purposes may report any portion of a dividend (other than a capital gain dividend) as an "exempt interest dividend", if at least half of the trust's assets consist of tax exempt state and local bonds.
+A trust that is treated as a regulated investment company for tax purposes may report any portion of a dividend (other than a capital gain dividend) as an "exempt-interest dividend", if at least half of the trust's assets consist of tax exempt state and local bonds.
 In the case of a "qualified fund of funds", the regulated investment company may pay exempt-interest dividends without regard to the requirement that at least 50% of the value of its total assets consist of tax-exempt state and local bonds.
 For this purpose, a qualified fund of funds means a regulated investment company where at least 50% of the value of the total assets (at the close of each quarter of the taxable year) is represented by interests in funds treated as "regulated investment companies" for tax purposes.
 Unitholders treat an exempt-interest dividend as an item of tax-exempt interest.
 The Tax Free Income Trust intends to qualify as a qualified fund of funds, as described above.
-If the Tax Free Income Trust is a qualified fund of funds, some or all of a dividend paid by the trust may be treated as an exempt-interest dividend.
+If the Tax Free Income

+Trust is a qualified fund of funds, some or all of a dividend paid by the trust may be treated as an exempt-interest dividend.
 If the Tax Free Income Trust fails to maintain its status as a qualified fund of funds by not having at least 50% of the value of its total assets represented by interests in other regulated investment companies as of a quarter end, then the Tax Free Income Trust will be unable to report a portion of dividends as an exempt-interest dividend and the Tax Free Income Trust will be unable to achieve its objective.

-ALTERNATIVE MINIMUM TAX.
-While certain distributions from the Tax Free Income Trust may be exempt from federal income tax, a portion of such distributions may be taken into account in computing the alternative minimum tax.
+ALTERNATIVE MINIMUM TAX RISK.
+While certain distributions from the Tax Free Income Trust may be exempt from federal personal income tax, a portion of such distributions may be taken into account in computing the alternative minimum tax on individuals.
+For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations.